whoisryosuke/gelato-ui/README.md

 nx g @nrwl/react:stories --project=components
 ```

-### Generate a library
+### Creating utilities

-Libraries are anything that isn't a component - like pure TS/JS.
-These are helper functions, data constants, etc. They can be imported from `@gelato-ui/mylib`.
+Utilites are anything that isn't a component - like pure TS/JS.
+These are helper functions, data constants, etc.

-Run `nx g @nrwl/react:lib my-lib` to generate a library.

-_or manually:_

 1. Create new folder inside library - anywhere is ok: `libs/components/src/libs/your-utility/`
 2. Add your files.